 Preserving Your Christening Gown or Christening Outfit

-Once you've selected the perfect christening gown or christening outfit, be sure you're prepared to properly preserve your heirloom for the enjoyment of future generations.
+You’ve now selected the perfect christening gown or christening outfit.
+Are you prepared to preserve your heirloom for the enjoyment of future generations?
 After your child’s christening, follow these steps to keep your memories safe:

-- Dry clean or hand-wash the baptism gown or blessing outfit as directed on the clothing tag.
+Be sure to follow the dry clean or hand-wash instructions on the clothing tag of your baptism gown or blessing outfit.
 Stains and body oils can irreparably discolor the fabric.
-If you hand-wash, avoid using harsh soaps, chlorine bleach, fabric softeners, and starch.
-Rinse the christening dress or outfit well to remove detergent residues.
+If you hand-wash the gown or outfit, there are things you should avoid.
+Do not use strong soaps, chlorine bleach, fabric softeners, or starch.
+After hand washing, be sure to rinse the christening dress or outfit to eliminate detergent deposit.

-- Once your blessing gown is completely dry, stuff it with clean, acid-free tissue; this will help prevent hard creases that can weaken the fabric.
-Fold additional tissue into pleats and slip it between layers of fabric.
+Once the blessing gown is dry, fill it with clean, acid-free tissue.
+The tissue will prevent hard creases that can ruin the fabric.
+Extra tissue can be stuffed into the outfit’s pleats and slipped between the fabric layers.

-- Store the christening gown in a dark, cool, dry place (for example, in a closet or under a bed).
-Avoid storing the box or bag in places where temperature or humidity may fluctuate seasonally (for example, a basement or attic).
-The ideal storage place has a relative humidity of 55 percent and a temperature of about 75 degrees Fahrenheit.
+Store the christening gown in a dark, cool, dry place (for example, in a closet or under a bed).
+Avoid storing the box or bag in places where the temperature or humidity fluctuate.
+For example, do not store the gown or outfit in the basement or attic.
+You should store it at a relative humidity of 55 percent and at 75 degrees Fahrenheit.

-- When you wish to use your treasured christening gown or christening outfit again, remove it from the storage container and air it out for several days.
-You may need to steam the item to remove wrinkles; iron only as a last resort, and only on a very low setting.
+When using your treasured christening gown or outfit again, remove it from the storage container and air it out for several days.
+You might need to steam the item to remove wrinkles; iron only as a last resort, and only on a low setting.